randyjohnston/plugin-salesforce-crm-integration/README.md

 ## How it works

 This Flex plugin adds a Salesforce CRM data component to the second panel ([AgentDesktopView Panel2](https://assets.flex.twilio.com/docs/releases/flex-ui/1.21.0/Panel2.html)) in the Flex UI.
-It allows Flex agents to delegate OAuth access to Flex & Functions to query Salesforce Contacts & Accounts for the caller's phone number and displays key fields from the Salesforce Contact and Account record.
+It allows Flex agents to delegate OAuth access to Flex to query Salesforce Contacts & Accounts for the caller's phone number and displays key fields from the Salesforce Contact and Account record.

-This plugin leverages Twilio functions to faciliate the [OAuth authorization code flow](https://help.salesforce.com/articleView?id=sf.remoteaccess_oauth_flows.htm) and query Salesforce for User, Account, and Contact data using OAuth access & refresh tokens stored in a dedicated [Sync Map](https://www.twilio.com/docs/sync/api/map-resource).
+This plugin leverages [Twilio Functions](https://www.twilio.com/docs/runtime/functions) to faciliate the [OAuth authorization code flow](https://help.salesforce.com/articleView?id=sf.remoteaccess_oauth_flows.htm) and query Salesforce for User, Account, and Contact data using OAuth access & refresh tokens stored in a dedicated [Sync Map](https://www.twilio.com/docs/sync/api/map-resource).
 Once the agent has authenticated to their Salesforce user account, Flex will dynamically query and render the caller's Salesforce fields in the secondary panel in the agent desktop.

 To reduce the number of API calls against Salesforce and Twilio Functions & Sync, up to 100 Salesforce Contacts' relevant fields will be stored in context of the task's phone number to allow for navigation between tasks and repeat callers without needing to re-query Salesforce.